 Yes.
 There is a $25 non-refundable application fee that goes directly to this property.
-The fee covers the cost of the credit check requested by our management company office.
+The fee covers the cost of the credit check done by our management company office.

-The fee is required for each person that would be living in the apartment, including children that are 18 or older.
+The fee is required for each person that would be living in the apartment, including children that are 18 years of age or older.

 You can come with a family member, friend, or a realtor that you hired to help you look at apartments, but everything must be done with you directly.

 Heat & hot water are included.

 All apartments have hot water (boiler room) baseboard heat with an on/off thermostat.

 You would need to pay a PSE&G electric/gas bill and whatever telephone, TV, and/or Internet access services that you get on your own.

 The rent for each specific apartment is different depending on whether or not it was renovated, how long the previous tenant(s) lived there, and other factors.
 If there are any openings (see the Openings page), you'll find information specific to each available apartment there.

 We do not know what the rent will be for an apartment, until someone has completed the paperwork required to move out, and decisions are made about what renovations will be done, if any.

 When you move in to an apartment, the first month's rent is the pro-rated amount for the part of that month that you'd be living there.
 If you move in on the 15th, you pay for that day and the rest of that month.
 You pay this when you get the keys.